pshevtsov/ohaskell/en/about-functions/functional-chains.md

 You can say that function composition made a stack of three functions: they are written from left to right, but they will be executed from right to left.
 So `url` string moves through a conveyor from right to left.

-#### Application function ####
+#### Function application

-And there is also an application function or an application operator.
+And there is also function application or an application operator.
 It looks like a dollar sign.
 Its purpose is also to join functions into a chain.
 Like this:

 ```haskell
 addPrefix $ encodeAllSpaces $ makeItLowerCase url